findy-network/findy-network.github.io/content/en/blog/replace-indy/index.md

 ## We Are Going To Evaluate AFGO

-Currently, the Aries Framework Go seems to be the best option for us because:
+Currently, the Aries Framework Go seems to be the best evaluation option for us
+because:
 - It's written in Go, and all its dependencies are native Go packages.
 - It follows the Aries specifications by the book.